 Methodologies

 In the CLASS lab we work with participants from a broad age range (infancy to adulthood) and from various language backgrounds (monolinguals and multi-linguals, as well as those who are exposed to one versus many varieties of their native language).
-Our methodological toolbox includes eye-tracking, corpus analyses, and infant habituation paradigms (see below).
+Our methodological toolbox includes EEG, eye-tracking, corpus analyses, and infant habituation paradigms (see below).
 To learn more about our approach to research, we invite you to read some of our recent methodological and theoretical overviews.

 We are excited to announce the release of BITTSy, a freely available infant and toddler behaviour testing system designed to facilitate cross-lab collaborations!
 BITTSy was created by Rochelle Newman and her team at the University of Maryland, with help from multiple labs (including our own).
 We thank NSF for funding the BITTSy initiative.